Quantum conductance of silicon-doped carbon wire nanojunctions: Partitioning technique

 and

-In Eq. (\ref{ABeq2}), parameter $N_n$ stands for the order of nearest-neighbour interactions assumed in calculations \textit{e.g.} $N_{n}=1$ for the first nearest-neighbour interactions. on the basis of Eq. (\ref{ABeq1}) and (\ref{ABeq2}), reduced $2N_l$ eigenvalue problem is written as
+In equation (\ref{ABeq2}), parameter $N_n$ stands for the order of nearest-neighbour interactions assumed in calculations \textit{e.g.} $N_{n}=1$ for the first nearest-neighbour interactions. on the basis of equations (\ref{ABeq1}) and (\ref{ABeq2}), reduced $2N_l$ eigenvalue problem is written as